Mr Oliver Lack

 He is currently completing postgraduate research under the supervision of Professor Carolyn Semmler, Professor Anton Van Den Hengel, Dr Jonathan Opie, and Dr William Ngiam.
 This research is in collaboration with the above institutes and supported by the AIML Industrial AI Scholar Program and the University of Adelaide Research Award.

 His studies and research have primarily focused within the fields of cognitive science, particularly on anthropomorphism, trust, decision-making, agency, mind perception, and consciousness.
-Most recent projects have concerned applications of vector-database retrieval methods for large scale LLMs, validating psychometric measures of trust in various AI systems, consensus decision-making with AI/human agents, and modifying human-like features of AI in experimental contexts to manipulate human perceptions and behaviour.
+Recent projects concern applications of vector-database retrieval methods for large scale LLMs, validating psychometric measures of trust in various AI systems, building human-AI interaction experiments that explore perceptions of unpredictability, agency, mind and trust in widespread generative models.
 Oliver is actively seeking opportunities that concern the impact of AI technology development on human behaviour and society.

 The Australian Institute for Machine Learning (AIML) Industrial AI Scholarship